iipc/warc-specifications/specifications/warc-format/warc-1.0/index.md

     \
     Examples of WARC records

-B.  Example of 'warcinfo' record {#example-of-warcinfo-record .a2}
+B.  Example of 'warcinfo' record
     ----------------------------

 WARC/1.0